 What is Power BI?

-This is a Business Intelligence tool that allows users to extract and modify data from a multitude of sources, be it Excel files, images, videos, etc., into insightful reports and interactive dashboards.
-Data analysis and visualization have various techniques and methods of conveying the information in data to the users.
-Power BI is deployed for the cleaning and integration of complex data and identifying underlying trends and patterns to run ad-hoc queries.
+Data analysis and visualization have various techniques and methods of conveying information to users.
+Power BI is deployed for cleaning and integrating complex data and identifying underlying trends and patterns to run ad-hoc queries.

 What is Tableau?

-Data-driven storytelling has become the new language for organizations.
+Data-driven storytelling has become the new language for businesses.
 Tableau generates visualizations in the form of understandable dashboards, reports, and worksheets.
-This paves way for the easy reading of complex data without any technical knowledge and draws insights beneficial for the revenue and growth of the business.
+It is the way for the easy reading of complex data without any technical knowledge and draw insights that are beneficial for the revenue and growth of businesses.

 Difference Between Power BI and Tableau